JunweiLiang/Daisy_Shooter_Localization/README-docker.md

 The web interface uses the Yii _2.0_ images, but that's good enough for us.

+The docker local DNS hostname (`webdb`) and password are _hardcoded_ into the Yii app as the connection string.

+TODO(nimish): these params should be injected in via env vars.

 Yii 1.1 is EoL in 2020 so we need to move from it soon!

+TODO(nimish): move to Flask

 ## Deploying the stack